 Don’t wanna your project to eat too much of your resources?
 Take care about optimal Software Development Methodology!

 The SDLC model is a structure that defines actions for developing, utilizing, and maintaining a software product.
-There exist multiple SDLC models, and all of them divide into 3 main groups:
+There are multiple SDLC models, and all of them divide into 3 main groups:

 - those based on an engineering approach;

-- those who focus on the specifics of the task;
+- those which focus on the specifics of the task;

 - those based on modern technologies of rapid development.